10.0 COMMITTEES AND SERVICE APPOINTMENTS

 4. To consider sponsorship of other scholars who may from time to time be available for temporary university duties

-Terms of office are for two years.
+Four faculty members nominated by FWDC in consultation with the Chancellor and elected by the Faculty Senate for two-year staggered terms.
+One member is from each division and one is at large.
 Service on the committee begins at the first faculty meeting of the fall semester and runs to the same time of the following year.

 The committee shall report to the Senate and the Provost and VCAA annually, and shall deposit copies of any minutes in the Senate files.